Shopify/eng-intern-assessment-rails/README.md

 4. Create a Pull Request against your local Main branch when you're done and all tests are passing

 # Project Overview
 The Rails application you will be working on is an Encyclopedia, which allows users to create, view, edit, and delete articles.
 The application also provides search functionality to help users find relevant articles.
-The initial setup of the application has been completed, and your task is to write the code that makes the tests pass.
+Be sure to implement basic CRUD actions on articles.
+Your task is to implement these features as well as write the code that makes the tests pass.

 # Project Goals
 The main goal of this internship project is to implement the functionality required to make the existing tests pass.
 The provided tests cover various aspects of the application, including creating and viewing articles, editing and updating articles, deleting articles, and searching for articles.
-Your task is to write the code that fulfills the requirements specified in the tests.
+Along with completing the tests, be sure to implement all basic CRUD actions on your articles on a controller and create views to see your work in the app.

 ## Your specific goals for this project are as follows:

 1. Review Existing Tests: Start by reviewing the existing tests provided in the article_test.rb file located in the test/models directory.
 Understand the requirements and expectations of each test.

 2. Implement Functionality: Write the code necessary to make the existing tests pass.
 This involves implementing the required actions and logic in the models, controllers, and views to fulfill the specified requirements.
+Also be sure to implement basic CRUD actions and demonstrate proper MVC principals.

 3. Ensure Code Quality: Write clean, well-structured, and maintainable code.
 Follow best practices and adhere to the Ruby on Rails conventions.
 Pay attention to code readability, modularity, and performance.